Jessica Lange: 1976–1989: Breakthrough and acclaim

-Lange's films in the mid- to late 1980s, which included Crimes of the Heart (1986), Far North (1988), and Everybody's All-American (1989), were mostly low-profile and underperformed at the box office, though she was often singled out and praised for her work.
-In 1989, she starred in Costa-Gavras's Music Box as a Hungarian lawyer defending her father of Nazi war crimes.
+Lange's films in the mid- to late 1980s, which included Crimes of the Heart (1986), Far North (1988), and Everybody's All-American (1989), were mostly low-profile and underperformed at the box office, but Lange was often singled out and praised for her work.
+In 1989, she starred in Costa-Gavras's Music Box as a Hungarian lawyer defending her father charged with Nazi war crimes.
 Her performance earned her a fifth Academy Award nomination and a sixth Golden Globe nomination for Best Actress.